richafnu/Viva/Viva/glint/setup/always-on-surveys.md

 ms.date: 02/25/2025
 ---

-# Set up a Viva Glint Always-On Feedback survey
+# Set up a Viva Glint Always-On feedback survey

-Microsoft Viva Glint Always-On Feedback surveys provide insight on any topic, at any time, from any group of people in your organization.
+Microsoft Viva Glint Always-On feedback surveys provide insight on any topic, at any time, from any group of people in your organization.
 Different than scheduled or recurring programs, Always-On surveys are always open and ready for users to provide insights in real time.
 Ideally, Always-On surveys are quick and easy to complete.
 Keep surveys under five minutes.
 In fact, they should take no longer than three minutes to complete.

 ## Potential use cases